esr360/One-Nexus/assets/modules/elements/alert-bars/README.md

 @include alert-bars();
 ```

-The following options can be passed to the mixin to customize the accordions:
+The following options can be passed to the mixin to customize the alert-bars:

 <table class="table">
     <thead>